 The use of design components does not impose any design process or a process model.
 Users are free to do their design however they like.
 For example, they can create a model by means of the UML and then implement this model by composing design components.
-They can also start with an empty application and then evolve the application by adding and modifying design component instantia-tions.
+They can also start with an empty application and then evolve the application by adding and modifying design component instantiations.
 Say we want to build a quiz application that can be used to quiz users on questions.
 Various forms of questions should be supported, e.g., single choice questions, multiple choice questions, text questions, and boolean questions.
 The system can be used to prepare for various tests, e.g., driver's license, pilot license.

-A first evolutionary step creates the basic structure of the application with classes for the application (class QuizApp), its representation on the screen (class QuizApplFrame), a dialog to pick files (class FileDialog), and two classes containing the questions of the quiz (classes QuestionList and Question).
-Fig. 5-1 depicts these classes, and also shows various roles that are played by these classes.
-For example, class QuizApp plays a secondary role in the 'Save Quiz' aspect and is the client for the quiz model, i.e., the application has a reference to the data of the quiz.
-Fig. 5-1 shows classes as first order objects.
-Focusing on design components rather than on classes yields a different view, as is depicted in Fig 5-2.
-This illustration gives a better overview of the basic design of the application.
+A first evolutionary step creates the basic structure of the application with classes for the application (class Quiz-App), its representation on the screen (class QuizApplFrame), a dialog to pick files (class FileDialog), and two classes containing the questions of the quiz (classes QuestionList and Question).
+Focusing on design components rather than on classes yields a view, as is depicted in Fig. 6-1.
+This illustration gives a better overview of the basic design of the application than, e.g., the inheritance hierarchy.
 We can see that there are two GUI components, the main Quiz window and a save file dialog.
 The data structure is modeled as quiz and question list.
 And, for the moment, there is one aspect available, i.e., the action of saving a quiz.

-Figure 5-1: Design overview with focus on classes
+Figure 6-1: Design overview with focus on the design

 We argue, that the view on design components provides a better overview of the design than the class view can.
 This is not obvious in this simple example with only six classes.
 But consider a class hierarchy with thousands of classes on the one hand, and a collection of, say, hundreds of components representing GUIs, data models, design patterns, and aspects on various levels of abstractions on the other hand.
 Classes are needed for full understanding, but design components provide useful information about how and why these classes interact.
 Say we want to add flexibility to our quiz application by adding various output forms like HTML output and LaTeX output.
 A visitor can add such flexibility without the need of making any changes to existing code.
-First, we check the description of the 'Visitor' component, that provides all the information necessary to decide whether to use this design in our particular scenario, remember Fig. 3-1.
-Next, we have to pick a role model, remember Fig. 3-2, and its concrete Java implementation.
-These Java roles have to be applied to either existing or new classes, see Fig. 5-3.
-The 'AbstractVisitor' role will be assigned to a new interface called Visitor, which according to the Java implementation in Fig. 3-3 results in three visit methods being inserted, one for each concrete element.
-The 'ConcreteVisitor' roles will be played by new classes, e.g., HTMLVisitor and LaTeXVisitor, whereas the other roles will be assigned to existing classes, e.g., QuizApplication, QuestionList, Question.
+First, we check the description of the 'Visitor' component, that provides all the information necessary to decide whether to use this design in our particular scenario.
+These Java roles have to be applied to either existing or new classes, see Fig. 6-2.